 The K12 education landscape is changing.
 Remote learning is now an integral part of our primary and secondary education system.
 As school districts continue to navigate the uncharted waters of reopening during the COVID-19 pandemic, we need to start thinking about shifting the learning paradigm for maximum engagement in the online context.

-Over the past decade, educators have made the shift from teacher-led educating to student-centered learning in many forms: 21st century learning, problem-based learning, project-based learning, and others.
-In many of today’s K12 classrooms, students are empowered with choice, can build classroom community by working together, and can engage with class material to think critically.
+Over the past decade, educators have made the shift from teacher-led education to student-centered learning in many forms: 21st-century learning, problem-based learning, project-based learning, and others.
+In many of today’s K12 classrooms, students are empowered with choice, can build classroom community by working together and can engage with class material to think critically.